kmhabib/sydummit-eksworkshop-2019/workshop-1/Lab3.md

             -------------------------------------------------------------------------------
         ```

 7. Still at this point, you'd notice on the console that the ALB has not spun up.
-Now we'll spin up the ALB giving the path to the two microservices that we have created (like and no like) and then deploy our alb-ingress-controller
+Now we'll spin up the ALB giving the path to the two microservices that we have created (like and no like) and then deploy our alb-ingress-controller.
+Examine the file *mythical-ingress.yaml*, you don't need to make any change to this file but please note that this is what will be setting the rules, ports etc in the ALB.
   ```
    kubectl apply -f mythical-ingress.yaml kubectl get ingress/mythical-mysfits-eks